 Why create a content strategy?

 It’s very common when you start a blog to get carried away and just get started.
-You are so excited to start writing about your favorite topics, words come easily and content ideas flow.
+You are so excited to be writing about your favorite topics, words come easily and content ideas flow.

 However, 6 months down the line, you are all out of inspiration!
 If that wasn’t bad enough, you have very little traffic and are wondering if it’s all worth it.

-When you have a strategy, you will find that:
+However, when you have a strategy, you will find that:

 - You don’t have to think about what your next post will be about